 All substantial communications about a CE, other than logistics arrangements, exchange of data, minor refinement of the test plans, and preparation of documents shall be conducted on the main JVET reflector.
 In the case that large amounts of data are to be distributed is recommended to send an announcement to the JVET reflector without attaching the materials, and send the materials to those who have requested it directly, or provide a link to it, or upload the data as an input contribution to the next meeting.

-General timeline
+General timeline for CEs

-T1= 3 weeks after the JVET meeting: To revise EE description and refine questions to be answered.
+T1= 3 weeks after the JVET meeting: To revise the CE description and refine questions to be answered.
 Questions should be discussed and agreed on JVET reflector.

-T2 = Test model SW release + 2 weeks: Integration of all tools into separate EE branch of JEM is completed and announced to JVET reflector.
+T2 = Test model SW release + 2 weeks: Integration of all tools into a separate CE branch of the VTM or BMS (as relevant) is completed and announced to JVET reflector.

 Initial study by cross-checkers can begin.